DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 ![Adding RenPyCharacterParams to Entity template](images/EntityEditor.png)

 An entity of the type edited with the steps above (e.g. ``Main characters``) should now have the new feature.
 Open such an entity and go the Template tab, under ``RenPyCharacterParams`` you should see the properties you added to the feature.
 You can enter the parameters you want to pass by writing them into the text fields.

+If you added the ``RenPyCharacterName`` property, you can also explicitely name the RenPy character object for that entity by entering a name in the field.

 ![Entity with RenPyCharacterParams](images/Entity_with_RenPyCharacterParams.png)